toddgibson/ToddMakesEngine/README.md

 Based on the documentation above, this sample shows how to set up a basic project for getting started.

 ### Pong
+Dog-fooding.
+A full game loop, with multiple scenes, collisions, win-condition, effects, etc.
-A full game sample of the classic pong game.
-Each paddle is player controlled.
+A spin on the classic game, Pong.
+Each paddle is player-controlled.

 (**W**, **S** for the left paddle | **Up**, **Down** for the right)